sajal243/Round-templates/pedagogy/README.md

 <a name="IS"></a>

 #### 3. Task & Assessment Questions:
+1. Open the simulator1.
+2. Calculate Ripple factor on various readings.<br>
+3. Now, Open the quiz simulator.

 Read the theory and comprehend the concept related to the experiment.
 <br>